Topolino’s Terrace Modified Character Meal Review

 Now let’s discuss our experience with the modified character meal.
 Per our Topolino’s Terrace tradition, we arrived for the first seating on (re)opening day.
 In fact, we were the first guests at Disney’s Riviera Resort, and for a while, the only party in the restaurant.

-Mobile Check-In worked flawlessly for us.
+Topolino’s Terrace — Flavors of the Riviera is one of the restaurants offering Mobile Check-In, and we opted to test that out.
+Mobile Check-In worked flawlessly for us…but was probably unnecessary.
 We were actually the first guests in Walt Disney World history to use it, and one of the managers took our photo next to the sign.

 For the first 20 minutes, we were the only guests in Topolino’s Terrace.
 (There were a lot of Cast Members and management, so the restaurant never felt eerily empty.)